This guide will walk you through the process of connecting your organization's data to Foundry.

 Before starting, it is important to recognize that this first step towards connecting your organizational data to Foundry is fundamentally a networking concept.
 The initial setup is best done by someone familiar with network engineering and aware of the organization's network topology and configurations, such as firewall rules.

-Learn more about Agent architecture.
+Learn more about various architecture patterns.

-Most Foundry users will never need to set up a new Agent themselves.
-Agent setup requires an IT-focused skill set, though the same Agent can be reused to support multiple sources and syncs.
-Some organizations can operate long-term with Agents set up during the first week of a Foundry deployment.
-New Agents are only needed to access data that your existing Agents cannot access (due to network segmentation or data scale, for example) or to set up an additional Agent to allow for high availability.
+Most Foundry users will never need to set up a new agent themselves.
+Agent setup requires an IT-focused skill set, though the same agent can be reused to support multiple sources and syncs.
+Some organizations can operate long-term with agents set up during the first week of a Foundry deployment.
+New agents are only needed to access data that your existing agents cannot access (due to network segmentation or data scale, for example) or to set up an additional agent to allow for high availability.

 The table below summarizes the configuration frequency and skill set required for maintaining the resources required for connecting to data: